Dynatrace (NYSE:DT) Updates Q1 2023 Earnings Guidance

 Dynatrace (NYSE:DT – Get Rating) updated its first quarter 2023 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $0.17-$0.18 for the period, compared to the consensus earnings per share estimate of $0.17.
 The company issued revenue guidance of $261.00 million-$263.50 million, compared to the consensus revenue estimate of $263.10 million.Dynatrace also updated its FY 2023 guidance to $0.74-$0.77 EPS.

-A number of brokerages have recently commented on DT.
-BMO Capital Markets cut their price target on Dynatrace from $81.00 to $55.00 and set an outperform rating on the stock in a report on Thursday, February 3rd.
-Bank of America cut their price target on Dynatrace from $82.00 to $70.00 and set a buy rating on the stock in a report on Thursday, February 3rd.
-JMP Securities cut their price target on Dynatrace from $80.00 to $50.00 and set a market outperform rating on the stock in a report on Friday, May 20th.
-Loop Capital cut their price target on Dynatrace from $75.00 to $45.00 and set a hold rating on the stock in a report on Thursday, February 3rd.
-Finally, Needham & Company LLC dropped their target price on Dynatrace from $56.00 to $42.00 and set a buy rating on the stock in a report on Thursday, May 19th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and fifteen have assigned a buy rating to the company’s stock.
-According to MarketBeat, Dynatrace presently has an average rating of Buy and an average price target of $60.33.
+Several analysts recently issued reports on DT shares.
+Royal Bank of Canada dropped their price objective on shares of Dynatrace from $65.00 to $47.00 in a research note on Friday, May 13th.
+Canaccord Genuity Group reduced their target price on shares of Dynatrace from $80.00 to $60.00 and set a buy rating on the stock in a report on Thursday, February 3rd.
+Robert W. Baird dropped their target price on shares of Dynatrace from $60.00 to $50.00 and set an outperform rating on the stock in a research report on Thursday, May 19th.
+Zacks Investment Research downgraded shares of Dynatrace from a hold rating to a sell rating in a research report on Monday, April 4th.
+Finally, Canaccord Genuity Group reduced their target price on shares of Dynatrace from $60.00 to $55.00 and set a buy rating for the company in a research note on Thursday, May 19th.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and fifteen have given a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of $60.33.

-In other news, Director Paul Andrew Zuber sold 2,500 shares of the company’s stock in a transaction that occurred on Friday, February 25th.
-The stock was sold at an average price of $43.83, for a total value of $109,575.00.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, CRO Stephen J. Pace sold 3,972 shares of the company’s stock in a transaction that occurred on Monday, May 16th.
-The shares were sold at an average price of $34.27, for a total value of $136,120.44.
-Following the completion of the transaction, the executive now directly owns 71,438 shares in the company, valued at approximately $2,448,180.26.
+In related news, CAO Alicia Allen sold 1,336 shares of the firm’s stock in a transaction on Monday, May 16th.
+The stock was sold at an average price of $34.26, for a total value of $45,771.36.
+Following the completion of the transaction, the chief accounting officer now directly owns 69,738 shares of the company’s stock, valued at $2,389,223.88.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, SVP Bernd Greifeneder sold 6,927 shares of the firm’s stock in a transaction on Monday, May 16th.
+The stock was sold at an average price of $34.27, for a total value of $237,388.29.
+Following the completion of the transaction, the senior vice president now directly owns 856,942 shares of the company’s stock, valued at $29,367,402.34.
 The disclosure for this sale can be found here.
-Insiders sold 18,968 shares of company stock worth $673,878 in the last ninety days.
+Insiders sold 16,468 shares of company stock valued at $564,303 over the last three months.
 0.88% of the stock is owned by company insiders.

-A number of large investors have recently modified their holdings of the stock.
-Vanguard Group Inc. grew its position in Dynatrace by 0.3% during the first quarter.
-Vanguard Group Inc. now owns 18,419,894 shares of the company’s stock worth $867,577,000 after buying an additional 46,888 shares in the last quarter.
-BlackRock Inc. grew its position in Dynatrace by 3.7% during the fourth quarter.
-BlackRock Inc. now owns 11,570,300 shares of the company’s stock worth $698,268,000 after buying an additional 417,094 shares in the last quarter.
-Wellington Management Group LLP grew its position in Dynatrace by 41.8% during the first quarter.
-Wellington Management Group LLP now owns 3,306,979 shares of the company’s stock worth $155,757,000 after buying an additional 974,376 shares in the last quarter.
-Advent International Corp MA lifted its stake in Dynatrace by 45.5% during the first quarter.
-Advent International Corp MA now owns 1,266,661 shares of the company’s stock worth $59,660,000 after purchasing an additional 396,246 shares during the last quarter.
-Finally, Northern Trust Corp lifted its stake in Dynatrace by 0.3% during the first quarter.
-Northern Trust Corp now owns 1,097,893 shares of the company’s stock worth $51,710,000 after purchasing an additional 3,064 shares during the last quarter.
-93.84% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently modified their holdings of DT.
+NEXT Financial Group Inc lifted its holdings in shares of Dynatrace by 135.3% during the fourth quarter.
+NEXT Financial Group Inc now owns 800 shares of the company’s stock valued at $48,000 after acquiring an additional 460 shares during the period.
+KB Financial Partners LLC bought a new position in shares of Dynatrace during the fourth quarter valued at $54,000.
+Canada Pension Plan Investment Board bought a new position in shares of Dynatrace during the first quarter valued at $85,000.
+Penserra Capital Management LLC lifted its holdings in shares of Dynatrace by 50.0% during the first quarter.
+Penserra Capital Management LLC now owns 2,046 shares of the company’s stock valued at $96,000 after acquiring an additional 682 shares during the period.
+Finally, Captrust Financial Advisors increased its stake in shares of Dynatrace by 68.1% in the first quarter.
+Captrust Financial Advisors now owns 2,052 shares of the company’s stock valued at $97,000 after buying an additional 831 shares in the last quarter.
+93.84% of the stock is owned by hedge funds and other institutional investors.

 About Dynatrace (Get Rating)